GraphBLAS/SuiteSparseSessions/Session6/README.md

 **Discussion:** How little CUDA-specific code exists in the JIT.

-**Key Quote:** "If you look at jitifyer.c to see where it talks about CUDA, that's it.
+**Key Quote:** "If you look at GB_jitifyer.c to see where it talks about CUDA, that's it.
 Every word as they mention the word CUDA in the JIT.
 It's so very terse."

 **CUDA references are minimal:**
 - Backend selection for `.cu` files